Reports to: Vice President for the Center for Philanthropy at The Pittsburgh Foundation

-The Special Projects Intern will primarily support the work of the Center for Philanthropy, an initiative of The Pittsburgh Foundation that offers donors expertise in grantmaking and nonprofit management, personalized education sessions for donors and advisors and guidance on multi-generational giving.
-The Special Projects Intern will assist with special initiatives of the Center, such as giving circles, research proposals and data analysis.
+The special projects intern will primarily support the work of the Center for Philanthropy, an initiative of The Pittsburgh Foundation that offers donors expertise in grantmaking, personalized education sessions for donors and advisors and guidance on multi-generational giving.
+The special projects intern will assist with special initiatives of the Center, such as giving circles, research proposals and data analysis.
 The intern will also prepare materials and coordinate logistics for meetings and events with donors and other key stakeholders and special projects, as they arise.
-The expectation is that through the work with the Center, the intern will gain basic knowledge of the community grantmaking and how it connects to the role of the donor as well as a working knowledge of the foundation field.
-The internship will last three months, from May 28 to Aug.
-30 at 30 -40 hours per week.
-This position has the potential to continue through the fall semester on a part-time basis and beyond depending on the individual’s performance and satisfaction.
+The expectation is that, through the work with the Center, the intern will gain basic knowledge of the community grantmaking and how it connects to the role of the donor as well as a working knowledge of the foundation field.
+The internship will last from Feb.
+14 to Aug.
+14 at up to 20 hours per week (minimum of 15 hours per week.)

-- Assist the director and the senior manager of the Center for Philanthropy with the management of projects including but not limited to: donor education events, the New Philanthropic Leaders fund and nonprofit inquiries.
+- Assist the vice president and associate of the Center for Philanthropy with the management of Center for Philanthropy projects including but not limited to donor education events, webinars, the New Philanthropic Leaders fund and nonprofit inquiries.

 - Prepare documents, PowerPoint presentations and other necessary materials as requested for meetings with donors and other key stakeholders.
-Facilitate communications with stakeholders (nonprofit organizations, governmental agencies, community groups) as assigned.
+Facilitate communications with stakeholders (nonprofit organizations, governmental agencies and community groups), as assigned.

-- Present research and make recommendations to TPF staff regarding internal processes and projects.
+- Present research and make recommendations to the Foundation staff regarding internal processes and projects.

 - Format documents, presentations and other copy as requested.

-- Cull articles of interest on philanthropic topics and trends.
+- Search for and share articles of interest on philanthropic topics and trends.

 - Conduct research with national peer foundations.